jhu-ep-coursera/fullstack-course5/assignments/assignment1/Assignment-1.md

 ## BONUS (OPTIONAL AND NOT GRADED)
 Both of these can be done in a more advanced way, but can also be done with just what we've learned so far!
-* If the message is "Enjoy!", make the font color green.
-If the message is "Too much!", make the font color red.
+* If the message is "Enjoy!" or "Too much!", make the font color green.
+If the message is "Please enter data first", make the font color red.
-* If the message is "Enjoy!", make the border color around the textbox green.
-If the message is "Too much!", make the border color around the textbox red.
+* If the message is "Enjoy!" or "Too much!", make the border color around the textbox green.
+If the message is "Please enter data first", make the border color around the textbox red.